Value enhancement through foresight: How sustainable construction maximises property value in cities

 Sustainable building increases property value through lower operating costs, higher tenant demand, and better financing conditions.

-A lifecycle analysis and the choice of durable, recyclable materials are crucial for the long-term economic viability of an urban property.
+A life cycle analysis and the choice of durable, recyclable materials are crucial for the long-term economic viability of an urban property.

 Circular Economy: Materials that can be recycled or reused at the end of their life cycle are gaining importance.
 43% of construction companies see great opportunities here.